desmare1/desmare/README.md

-# Desmare - Modern Business Solutions
+# De.Sma.Re - Modern Business Solutions

-A modern website template for Desmare, designed with Next.js, TypeScript, and Tailwind CSS.
-This website showcases Desmare's solutions with a sleek, modern design.
+A modern website template for De.Sma.Re, designed with Next.js, TypeScript, and Tailwind CSS.
+This website showcases De.Sma.Re's solutions with a sleek, modern design.

 ## Features